-Your coach may have "ULTRA LUBE' method of having a grease fitting in the end of axle .
-Remove rubber cap on the end of axle and using a standard grease gun, you may place 6 to 8 shots of grease into the bearings, (because you forgot to repack bearings)., before leaving on trip.
-Don't forget to correctly repack bearings as per maintenance manual when you return home.
+Your coach may have "ULTRA LUBE' method of having a grease fitting in the end of axle.
+Remove rubber cap on the end of axle and using a standard grease gun, you may place 6 to 8 shots of grease into the bearings, (if you forgot to repack bearings), before leaving on a trip.
+Don't forget to correctly repack bearings as per maintenance manual when you return home, using wheel bearing grease.